 With tips on everything from correcting over-salted food using overripe fruit, explore this brilliant archive of handy food tricks to help you get the most out of your shop.

-Light, zingy and packed with zesty limes, and chilli, this veggie recipe will help you use up a stack of courgettes before they go soft.
+Light, zingy and packed with zesty lime, and chilli, this veggie recipe will help you use up courgettes before they go soft

-If you've got leftover cold potatoes and a tin of beans hanging around, transform them into this tasty vegan dinner.
+If you've got leftover cold potatoes and a tin of beans or pulses hanging around, transform them into this tasty vegan dinner

-If you have some veggies left from sunday lunch, give them a makeover with this recipe for a fast veggie-friendly frittata.
+If you have some veggies left from sunday lunch, give them a makeover with this recipe for a super-fast frittata

 Take a fresh look at your leftovers with clever recipes from our Cook with M&S app